rackerlabs/docs-cloud-identity/api-docs/api-reference/methods/token/post-authenticate-as-user-with-password-or-api-key-v2.0-tokens.rst

     POST /v2.0/tokens

-Use this operation to authenticate to the Rackspace Cloud by using either a password or API key and generates an authentication token.
+Use this operation to authenticate to the Rackspace Cloud by using either a password or API key and generate an authentication token.

 Submit the POST token authentication request to the Identity service endpoint URL with ``v2.0/tokens`` supplied as the path and a payload with either of